 Management

-Current management involves treatment of the symptoms including
+As explained by GeneReviews®, current management involves treatment of the symptoms including:

 - Standard antiepileptic drugs (AEDs) for seizures;